bvberkum/jenkins-job-builder/README.rst

   - Contains taskscanner, buildaliassetter plugin additions.
     But not tested yet.

+f_pipeline_ci
+  - The only one that passes test currently.

 dotmpe
   - Work in progress on DSL pipeline, workflow project.